Ultimate Guide To Nepal

 The late King was from Gorkha and led his people to fight three renowned Malla Kings of Bhaktapur, Lalitpur, and Kathmandu.
 The Gorkhali people’s ferocious nature and bravery soared their popularity worldwide.
 Even now, the Gurkhas are active in battlefields and wars.

 The Shah Kings ruled Nepal until the nation was declared a Federal Democratic Republic in 2008.
-Over the years, there have been lots of political turmoil, power shifts, formation and dissolution of political parties, and controversies.
+Over the years, there has been much political turmoil, power shifts, formation and dissolution of political parties, and controversies.
 Still, Nepal is progressing steadily in travel, tourism, and development.

 Nepali Culture: A Rich Tapestry of Multiple Ethnicities And Communities